Channel Islands in the Wars of the Three Kingdoms: Fall of Jersey to Parliament

-With Jersey being the last royalist stronghold in the British Isles (as well as the effects of George Carteret's raids on shipping), a Parliamentarian force of 84 ships carrying c.
+With Jersey being the last Royalist stronghold in the British Isles (as well as the effects of George Carteret's raids on shipping), a Parliamentarian force of 84 ships carrying c.
 3,000 men including 700-800 cavalry, under Colonel James Heane and naval commander Robert Blake, was commissioned in 1651 to retake the island.

-The Parliamentarians landed on 20 October 1651 to the west of the island at St Ouen's Bay and managed defeat the royalist force assembled to meet them in a short confrontation.
+The Parliamentarians landed on 20 October 1651 to the west of the island at St Ouen's Bay and managed to defeat the royalist force assembled to meet them in a short confrontation.
 The Royalist forces were heavily demoralised, having been forced to march up and down the bay under fire from Parliamentary ships who were sailing around to disguise the point of their landing.
 Support for Royalism on the island was also far lower than it had been in 1643 when the Parliamentarian faction was ousted from power.
 Many were unwilling to fight and the majority of the island was apathetic to the Royalist cause.
 Contemporary chroniclers point to Carteret's dictatorship, changes to the religion and war weariness as a primary cause.
 Many of the Royalist forces routed before any heavy fighting could take place, the majority of casualties were sustained by the cavalry who stayed longer, though even these were light.
 The Royalist forces were forced to retreat to their strongholds on the island.
 Morale amongst the Royalist garrison at Mont Orgueil was low, and they surrendered on amiable terms to Col. Heane, faced with the prospect of modern artillery being deployed on Mont St. Nichols, and with no prospect for relief the Old Castle would not have held for long, and the struggle would have largely been futile.